 Weetabix is a company which strives to do things in the right way and as a business we recognise our responsibility to be aware of the risks of modern slavery and human trafficking within our own organisation and supply chain.

 Our Northamptonshire mills currently export to over 80 countries around the world.
 We employ around 1,800 staff members internationally, with the majority based within the UK, undertaking a range of roles including marketing, sales, manufacturing, finance, IT, HR, strategy and export.
-We also have employees undertaking sales and marketing roles based in North America, Canada, Spain, UAE, China, Ireland and Germany.
+We also have employees undertaking sales and marketing roles based in, Spain, UAE, China, Ireland and Germany.

 All of the wheat for our big Weetabix biscuits is harvested less than 50 miles from our Burton Latimer mill by our Grower Group, which is formed of around 160 farmers dedicated to best practice and responsible production.